 Film Appreciation (Instructor: Debra Koffler)

-In this course, students will learn about different approaches to storytelling by screening a diverse collection of films and participating in group discussion.
-They will also engage with film professionals who will share their creative process, industry experiences, and tips for building a career pathway in film.
+Students learn about storytelling through documentary film screenings and group discussions.
+We also visit with film professionals who will share their creative process, industry experiences, and tips for building a career pathway in film.

 Art History (Instructor: Fabian Cereiijido)

 Through weekly conversations on art history, this course develops critical thinking, observation skills and builds enthusiasm about history and art.
 Students learn to analyze works within their historical context, and understand the styles and relevance of art throughout history, as well as share their own artwork, style and creative process.